Rahu378/predictive-analytics-dashboard/README.md

 # Predictive Analytics Dashboard

-The Predictive Analytics Dashboard is a dynamic and interactive web application for visualizing and analyzing data from uploaded CSV files.
-It adapts to any dataset and allows users to explore trends, filter data, and generate insights through visualizations and tables.
+Welcome to the Predictive Analytics Dashboard!
+This web application allows users to upload CSV files, dynamically analyze data, and visualize trends using interactive charts.
+The dashboard is flexible and adapts to any dataset, making it a powerful tool for data exploration and insights.

-Features
+## 🌟 Features

-- Dynamic File Upload: Upload any CSV file for analysis.
+- **Dynamic CSV File Upload**: Users can upload any CSV file for analysis.
-- Automatic Column Detection: Automatically identifies numeric and categorical columns.
-- Customizable Charts: Create interactive charts by selecting X-axis and Y-axis columns.
+- **Automatic Data Analysis**: Detects numeric, text, and date columns for dynamic filtering and chart creation.
+- **Interactive Visualizations**: Generates line, scatter, and bar charts with Plotly.
+- **Data Table**: Displays raw and filtered data in a tabular format.
-- Filtering and Aggregation: Filter data by region, item type, sales channel, or other relevant columns.
+- **Filters and Dropdowns**: Filter data by specific columns like Region, Product Type, or Date Range.
-- Responsive Design: User-friendly and mobile-compatible interface.
-- Plotly Visualizations: Generate line, bar, and scatter charts dynamically.
+- **Responsive Design**: Optimized for desktop and mobile users.

 Prerequisites
 - Python 3.8 or later
 - Pip (Python package installer)
 - Git

+1.Set Up a Virtual Environment: python -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate

+2.Install Dependencies:
+pip install -r requirements.txt

+3.Run the Application:
+python app.py